Skip to main content

 (6) Staff data privacy provisions.

-(D) Personnel policies shall be available to staff and other persons upon request.
+(D) Personnel policies will be available to staff and other persons upon request.

-(F) Each school child program shall submit reports to the department of education or the school district as requested.
+(F) Each school child program will submit reports to the department of education or the school district as requested.

 Supplemental Information